noellimx/project-6-backend/readme.md

 Will be done in github workflow.

-There is executables that will complete this part.
+Executable that will complete this part:

-1. `./dev-hooks/deployment-hooks/deployec2gomoonbe.sh` The deployment script injected by runner and to be executed in the remote EC2 server.
+`./dev-hooks/deployment-hooks/deployec2gomoonbe.sh` The deployment script injected by runner to be executed in the remote EC2 server.

 ## EC2 Attributes in Github Secrets

 `SSH_KEY` key, in .pem to ssh in to EC2 server.\
 `EC2_IP` EC2 server ip. (please note to use a lasting, static ip)

 # TODO
 [ ] Dockerize everything.
 Environment should be independent of, and consistent across all platforms.